netd-tud/artifacts-conext21-dns-fwd/readme.md

 1. `dnsRoute++`: [Configure the interface](https://github.com/ilabrg/artifacts-conext21-dns-fwd/blob/main/dnsRoute++/readme.md#interface-settings), then [run the test script for large measurements](https://github.com/ilabrg/artifacts-conext21-dns-fwd/blob/main/dnsRoute++/readme.md#large-scale-measurements) as root.
 2. `dns-honeypot-sensors`: We offer test servers, so you can immediately [initiate the tests](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/dns-honeypot-sensors#testing) as a normal user.
 3. `recursive-mirror-auth-server`: We offer test servers, so you can immediately [initiate the tests](https://github.com/ilabrg/artifacts-conext21-dns-fwd/tree/main/resolver-mirror-auth-server#testing) as a normal user.
+4. `dns-measurement-analysis`: Configure the interface if necessary, then run the test script.